Acidham/uebersicht-airpod-status/README.md

 Shows if there is an AirPod connected or not

-## Requriements
+## Requirements

-This widget is dependent on blueutil `brew install blueutil`
+This widget requires blueutil `brew install blueutil`

 ## Screenshot